 As we enter Organic September, it is rewarding and a little reassuring to find that Charles Darwin and I are not alone in our obsession with earthworms.
 There is Emma Sherlock from the Natural History Museum (endearingly bonkers) who travels the globe looking for new species, Rachel Lovell (mildly eccentric on a good day) who with Emma’s expertise has organised Riverford’s Big Worm Dig citizen science project, and the many of you who have rummaged in your gardens for our survey.
 It has been great to see children swiftly overcome their squirmishness and to witness their enthusiasm for finding and identifying worms while getting a bit muddy in the process.
-If that’s got you interested, visit the Big Worm Dig website to get your survey pack as there’s still plenty of time to get involved.
 Indeed, worms are much easier to search for in damp soil, so autumn is a good time.

 So why are we making so much fuss about these dumb, arguably dull (sorry Emma) workhorses of the underworld?
 Without their burying of organic matter, and constant mixing, aeration and drainage of the soil beneath us, life on this planet would be very hard for other species.
 This is especially so for farmers and even more so for organic farmers.
 In the absence of chemical fertilisers we need an active soil which recycles nutrients efficiently; worms are the first stage of this process and a great indicator of the general health of the soil.